-- (g) Nothing herein shall prohibit the Tribe and the City of Barstow from negotiating, or having negotiated, additional or more stringent standards in connection with any construction, modifications, or improvements on the 25 Acre Parcel. - (h) The Tribe shall also take all necessary steps to reasonably ensure the ongoing availability of sufficient and qualified fire suppression services to the Gaming Facility, and to reasonably ensure that the Gaming Facility satisfies all requirements of Title 19 of the California Code of Regulations applicable to similar facilities in the County as set forth below: - (1) Not less than thirty (30) days before the commencement of the Gaming Activities, and not less than biennially thereafter, and upon at least ten (10) days' notice to the State Designated Agency, the Gaming Facility shall be inspected, at the Tribe's expense, by fire prevention and safety personnel provided by the City of Barstow (hereinafter "the fire prevention expert") for purposes of certifying that the Gaming Facility meets a reasonable standard of fire safety and life safety. - (2) The State Designated Agency shall be entitled to designate and have a qualified representative or representatives present during the inspection.
-During such inspection, the State's representative(s) shall specify to the fire prevention expert any condition which the representative(s) reasonably believes would preclude certification of the Gaming Facility as meeting a reasonable standard of fire and life safety. - (3) The fire prevention expert shall issue to the Tribal Gaming Agency and the State Designated Agency a report on the inspection within fifteen (15) days, identifying any deficiency in fire or life safety at the Gaming Facility or in the ability of the Tribe to meet reasonably expected fire suppression needs of the Gaming Facility.
+- affected portion of the Gaming Facility pursuant to a court order until the deficiency is corrected. - (h) Nothing herein shall prohibit the Tribe and the City of San Pablo from negotiating, or having negotiated, additional or more stringent standards in connection with any modifications or improvements to the San Pablo Parcel. - (i) The Tribe shall also take all necessary steps to reasonably ensure the ongoing availability of sufficient and qualified fire suppression services to the Gaming Facility, and to reasonably ensure that the Gaming Facility satisfies all requirements of Title 19 of the California Code of Regulations applicable to similar facilities in the City of San Pablo as set forth below: - (1) Not less than thirty (30) days before the commencement of the Gaming Activities, and not less than biennially thereafter, and upon at least ten (10) days' notice to the State Designated Agency, the Gaming Facility shall be inspected, at the Tribe's expense, by a Tribal official, if any, who is responsible for fire protection on the reservation or by an independent expert for purposes of certifying that the Gaming Facility meets a reasonable standard of fire safety and life safety. - (2) The State Designated Agency shall be entitled to designate and have a qualified representative or representatives present during the inspection.
+During such inspection, the State's representative(s) shall specify to the Tribal official or independent expert, as the case may be, any condition which the representative(s) reasonably believes would preclude certification of the Gaming Facility as meeting a reasonable standard of fire and life safety. - (3) The Tribal official or independent expert shall issue a report on the inspection within fifteen (15) days, identifying any deficiency in fire or life safety at the Gaming Facility or in the ability of the Tribe to meet reasonably expected fire suppression needs of the Gaming Facility. - (4) Within fifteen (15) days after the issuance of the report, the Tribal official or independent expert shall also require and approve a specific plan for correcting deficiencies, whether in fire safety at the Gaming Facility or in the Tribe's ability to meet the reasonably expected fire suppression needs of the Gaming Facility, including those identified by the State Designated Agency's representatives.
+A copy of the report shall be served on the State Designated Agency and the Tribal Gaming Agency.

-- (4) Within fifteen (15) days after the issuance of the report, the fire prevention expert shall also require and approve a specific plan for correcting deficiencies, whether in fire or life safety at the Gaming Facility or in the Tribe's ability to meet the reasonably expected fire suppression needs of the Gaming Facility, including those identified by the State Designated Agency's representatives.
-A copy of the plan shall be served on the State Designated Agency and the Tribal Gaming Agency. - (5) Immediately upon correction of all deficiencies identified in the report, the fire prevention expert shall certify in writing to the Tribal Gaming Agency and the State Designated Agency that all deficiencies have been corrected. - (6) Any failure to correct all deficiencies identified in the report within a reasonable period of time shall be deemed a violation of the Compact, and any failure to promptly correct those deficiencies that pose a serious or significant risk to the health or safety of any occupants shall be a violation of the Compact and grounds for the State Gaming Agency or other State Designated Agency to prohibit occupancy of the affected portion of the Gaming Facility pursuant to court order until the deficiency is corrected.
+- (5) Immediately upon correction of all deficiencies identified in the report, the Tribal official or independent expert shall certify in writing to the Tribal Gaming Agency and the State Designated Agency that all deficiencies have been corrected. - (6) Any failure to correct all deficiencies identified in the report within a reasonable period of time shall be deemed a violation of the Compact, and any failure to promptly correct those deficiencies that pose a serious or significant risk to the health or safety of any occupants shall be a violation of the Compact and grounds for the State Gaming Agency or other State Designated Agency to prohibit occupancy of the affected portion of the Gaming Facility pursuant to court order until the deficiency is corrected.